ui-schema/ui-schema/packages/docs/src/content/docs/core-uiapi.md

 > ❗ Only for loading schemas currently, may move to own package

-Add the `UIApiProvider`, should be above all `UIGenerator` to not load the same schema multiple times.
+Add the `UIApiProvider`, should be above all UI renderers, to not load the same schema multiple times.

 The `loadSchema` property needs a function which accepts the url and must return the schema in json.
 If the api fails, either don't catch or re-throw the error.
 This way the internal caching can correctly allow retries for errors.